The State College Area School District has a final concept for its high school renovation project.

 Trust will be a factor when folks go into the polls in May to make a decision about the high school project.

-O’Donnell sees three factors that will be central to whether residents ultimately support the high school proposal:• do they understand the needs that would be addressed?;
+O’Donnell sees three factors that will be central to whether residents ultimately support the high school proposal:

 “We’re asking them for their support, and their resources,” he said.